theory/dist-zilla-localetextdomain/README.md

 Dependencies
 ------------

-This module requires the the [gettext](http://www.gnu.org/software/gettext/) utilities.
+This module requires the [gettext](http://www.gnu.org/software/gettext/) utilities.
 It also requires the following non-core modules:

 * Dist::Zilla